Edictum

 Session limit hits

-• Agents stuck in loops (retry-after-deny patterns)
+• Agents stuck in loops (retry-after-block patterns)

 • Limits set too low for the task complexity